Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 ## Basic Information
 -> a calculator that allows arithmetic calculations and functions definitions with if statements and while loops

+-> Functions need to be defined before being called; that said, function definition and function call should not be in the same line of input

 -> the result of calculation would be stored in a stack; as long as the program is running the data stored in the stack would not be erased